Why study here?

 It is possible to complete a licentiate and a doctoral degree at the University as a third-cycle degree.
 After graduating with a master’s degree, you will have the option to apply for doctoral studies in theatre and drama and specialise in research-oriented, artistic or applied doctoral studies.

-Master of Arts (Theatre and Drama)
+Master of Arts (Art and Design)

 Annual tuition fee €5,000 for students from outside the EU and EEA countries.
 Read more about tuition fees